Husky Stadium: History

 The playing field at Husky Stadium was originally dirt, which was then replaced with natural grass in 1938.
 In 1968, Washington became one of the first major college teams to play on AstroTurf at home; at the time, the Houston Astrodome, Neyland Stadium in Knoxville, Tennessee, and Camp Randall Stadium in Madison, Wisconsin, were the only other major facilities with artificial turf.
 The AstroTurf field was replaced in 1972, 1977, 1987, and 1995.
 FieldTurf, a new variation of synthetic turf, was installed in 2000 at a cost of $1,074,958.
 The new turf features enhanced drainage and reduced abrasion through the use of synthetic fibers that are tufted into an infill of sand and rubber.
 The project was funded by Seattle Seahawks owner Paul Allen, who used Husky Stadium as a temporary home venue during the construction of CenturyLink Field.
 The first of its kind in the NFL, the surface was so popular with the players that the Seahawks, who had planned to use natural grass at their new stadium, instead installed their own FieldTurf surface.
 The FieldTurf at Husky Stadium was replaced with a newer one after nine seasons in 2009 at a cost of $350,000.

 In addition to the new playing surface, the Seahawks made other improvements to Husky stadium in preparation for its tenure as an NFL venue for two seasons.
 A larger scoreboard debuted in 1998, with a 23 × 42 ft "HuskyTron" video screen.
 Improved lighting for television, including corner lights, was added in 1999, and official NFL goalposts (optic yellow, 40 ft in height) were installed in 2000.

 The Husky Stadium end zones were painted gold during the 1980s and early 1990s; the new AstroTurf in 1995 changed them to purple.
 They became natural green with the installation of FieldTurf in 2000, which lasted until 2009 when they reverted to gold for one season.
 Purple end zones returned prior to the 2010 season, and were temporarily painted black for the Huskies' first "blackout" game against UCLA on November 18.

 On September 3, 2015, Alaska Airlines purchased naming rights to the field, which changed its official name to "Alaska Airlines Field at Husky Stadium."
 The agreement, worth $41 million over 10 years, became the largest of its kind in college athletics.

+The Washington Interscholastic Activities Association (WIAA) will hold the Washington state championship games for high school football, called the Gridiron Classic, at Husky Stadium on a trial basis in December 2023.
+Announced by the WIAA in June, it will mark the return of the annual games to Seattle, which last hosted them at the Kingdome in 1994; the university granted significantly discounted venue fees for the WIAA, with the latter hoping for a long-term agreement if the games are successfully held.
+The games were previously rotated among three Pierce County high school venues after the WIAA elected to move them out of the Tacoma Dome in 2019 amid rising costs and impaired sight lines from the latter's 2018 renovations.